 - Adobe Lightroom.
 For image processing and photo organisation.
 It’s slow on my computer but I couldn’t function without it.

 - Lowepro Nova 170 AW camera bag.
 My latest in a lengthy quest to find a waterproof camera bag for tough mountain conditions.
-Yet to be field tested, but I like the large capacity and all-weather cover.
+I like the large capacity and all-weather cover.

 - Pedco Ultrapod II compact tripod.
 A miniature (~113g) tripod used for ultralight backpacking.